-FRS 16 requires leases to recognize most leases on balance sheets to reflect the right to use the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
-The standard includes two recognition exemption for leases - leases of "low value" assets and short-term leases.
-The new standard is effective for annual periods beginning on or after 1 January 2019.
+FRS 116 requires lessees to recognise most leases on balance sheets to reflect the rights to use the leased assets and the associated obligations for lease payments as well as the corresponding interest expense and depreciation charges.
+The standard includes two recognition exemptions for lessees - leases of 'low value' assets and short-term leases.
+The new leases standard is effective for annual periods beginning on or after 1 January 2019.